chalfredaf/hue-light-plugin/README.md

   * Set the id of the light you want to control

+## ÅF fork

+Implementing support for multiple bridges.
+Global settings of bridge IP and user are now defaults.
+Each individual job has settings for bridge IP and user in post-build action.

+Implementing support for pipeline scripts.
+Format is presented in the Snippet Generator.

 ## License

 This plugin has been released under the MIT License.
 It uses